-Have you considered the use and types of appliances you have in your break room as being a fire hazard to your operation?
+Have you considered the use and types of appliances your client may have in their break room as being a fire hazard to their operation?
 Many break rooms have non-commercial low-end appliances that most of us wouldn't consider having in our homes.
-To complicate the matter, these low-end appliances are often used much more frequently in the workplace than theywould be in a home.
+To complicate the matter, these low-end appliances are often used much more frequently in the workplace than they would be in a home.
 Overloaded outlets, light duty extension cords, inadequate overcurrent protection, dusty environments and poor housekeeping are several of the major causes of fires in company break rooms.
 We at PLM have seen a number of losses across our book of business that were the result of fire in break rooms.
 These losses ranged from small insignificant fires to large total loss fires.
-To avoid break room fires, we recommend you consider the following: - Only use commercial or industrial-grade appliances that are UL listed. - Remove all hot plates, toaster ovens, toasters or any appliance that has an open flame.
-Place signs in the breakroom restricting their use. - Plug all appliances directly into outlets that have the proper overcurrent protections (breakers, GFCI, etc.) - Never plug appliances into extension cords. - Provide all break rooms with smoke/heat detection devices that are monitored by a central station. - Keep all appliances and outlets free from dirt and debris accumulation.
-Evaluate your break room utilizing the tips listed above and take the appropriate action.
-A little forethought could save your business from having a fire, keeping your employees safe and comfortable in an updated break room.
+To avoid break room fires, we recommend making the following suggestions to insureds: - Only use commercial or industrial-grade appliances that are UL listed. - Remove all hot plates, toaster ovens, toasters or any appliance that has an open flame.
+Place signs in the break room restricting their use. - Plug all appliances directly into outlets that have the proper overcurrent protections (breakers, GFCI, etc.) - Never plug appliances into extension cords. - Provide all break rooms with smoke/heat detection devices that are monitored by a central station. - Keep all appliances and outlets free from dirt and debris accumulation.
+Instruct clients to evaluate their break rooms utilizing the tips listed above and take the appropriate action.
+A little forethought could save their business from having a fire, keeping their employees safe and comfortable in an updated break room.